ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 In JBaker we supported using a UUID as a processId.
 In this release this has been removed completely and we accept Strings.
 This is again in line with being clearer what Baker does.
-Internally we where just transforming this to a String.
+Internally we were just transforming this to a String.